 International waters not only cross boundaries; water bodies also influence a number of sectors in affected countries.
 As a result, the GEF tends to invest in multifaceted efforts to address issues.
 For that reason, investments that touch on transboundary waters will often source funding from a number of GEF focal areas, as well as other sources.

-Over 25 years, GEF support within the IW focal area has generated a range of experiences, innovations and lessons.
+Over the years, GEF support within the IW focal area has generated a range of experiences, innovations and lessons.
 The GEF shares this knowledge and experiences through IW:LEARN — an interactive tool that promotes learning across the portfolio and South-South sharing of experience.
 In this way, IW:LEARN enhances the impact of GEF-funded interventions.

 Through the IW focal area, the GEF fosters transboundary cooperation and building of trust between states.
 Watch how here.